Banking

 Lost or stolen bank cards

 If you lose your bank card or it is stolen, it is very important that you inform your bank immediately.
 Banks usually have a 24-hr service for this.
-You’ll be asked the last time that you had your card.
+You will be asked the last time that you had your card.
 The bank will stop your card which means it cannot be used in shops or cash machines and you’ll be sent a new card and usually a new PIN.

 Paying for your Studies

 As an International student, it is assumed that you will have enough money to pay for your tuition fees and living expenses while you are in the UK.
 This is why many international students must prove their funds before they will have their CAS issued.
 It is therefore very important that you plan appropriately so that you can make the necessary payment deadlines.
-International students are rarely allowed to alter their payment installments so please be sure to budget yourself and pay your tuition fees early if possible.
+International students are rarely allowed to alter their payment instalments, so please be sure to budget yourself and pay your tuition fees early if possible.

-The income team will not send you a receipt automatically so if you want one, you will need to contact them directly at income@staffs.ac.uk.
+The income team will not send you a receipt automatically, so if you want one, you will need to contact them directly at income@staffs.ac.uk.

 Student Debt

 Sometimes we all run into trouble and not everything can be controlled.
 Occasionally, students will find themselves in debt with the University.
-As already mentioned, there are few accommodations to be made for International student and altered payment plans will not be allowed.
-If you are struggling with a situation that is out of your control such as illness of a family member or a crisis in your home country, you need to speak to an International advisor for help.
+As already mentioned, there are few accommodations to be made for International students and altered payment plans will not be allowed.
+If you are struggling with a situation that is out of your control, such as illness of a family member or a crisis in your home country, you need to speak to an International advisor for help.

-Students who have outstanding debt to the university will become subject to university sanctions.
-This means the university has the right to withhold assessment results and prevent the student from re-enrolling until the debt is cleared.
+Students who have outstanding debt to the University will become subject to University sanctions.
+This means the University has the right to withhold assessment results and prevent the student from re-enrolling until the debt is cleared.
+The international team will not support a visa extension for students with outstanding debt and the University will not report any student debtors for successful completion in regards to the Graduate Route.

-You can read the full Credit Control Policy on the university website.
+You can read the full Credit Control Policy on the University website.

 Fraud and scams

 Fraud and scams are a criminal activity committed by those acting in a deceitful way.
-There are many types of fraud/ scams but all have the same principles, the intention of all of them is to gain access to your money.
-People behind fraud/ scams will use different methods to get you to reveal your personal details, steal your information or persuade you to pay them cash.
-Fraud/ scams can seem credible, for example it may appear that emails are from your bank.
+There are many types of fraud/scams but all have the same principles, the intention of all of them is to gain access to your money.
+People behind fraud/scams will use different methods to get you to reveal your personal details, steal your information or persuade you to pay them cash.
+Fraud/scams can seem credible, for example it may appear that emails are from your bank.

-It is important to recognise potential fraud/ scams so that you are able to protect yourself.
-If you do become a victim then it is important that you take action - don't be embarrassed, remember the people behind fraud/ scams are purposely trying to get hold of your money and can be extremely persuasive and creative in developing ways to access your money.
+It is important to recognise potential fraud/scams so that you are able to protect yourself.
+If you do become a victim, then it is important that you take action - don't be embarrassed, remember the people behind fraud/scams are purposely trying to get hold of your money and can be extremely persuasive and creative in developing ways to access your money.

-Indicators of fraud/ scams
+Indicators of fraud/scams

 • Unexpected or unsolicited calls about your pension